Argumentum a fortiori

-Argumentum a fortiori (literally "argument from the stronger [reason]") (/ˈɑː fɔːrtiˈoʊri/, /ˈeɪ fɔːrʃiˈɔːraɪ/) is a form of argumentation that draws upon existing confidence in a proposition to argue in favour of a second proposition that is held to be implicit in, and even more certain than, the first.
+Argumentum a fortiori (literally "argument from the stronger [reason]") (/ˈɑː fɔːrtiˈoʊri/, /ˈeɪ fɔːrʃiˈɔːraɪ/) is a form of argumentation that draws upon existing confidence in a proposition to argue in favour of a second proposition that is held to be implicit in, or even more certain than, the first.

 Usage

 American usage

-In Garner's Modern American Usage, Garner says writers sometimes use a fortiori as an adjective as in "a usage to be resisted".
+In Garner's Modern American Usage, Garner says writers sometimes use a fortiori as an adjective, although he writes it is "a usage to be resisted".
 He provides this example: "Clearly, if laws depend so heavily on public acquiescence, the case of conventions is an a fortiori [read even more compelling] one."

 Jewish usage

 A fortiori arguments are regularly used in Jewish law under the name kal va-chomer, literally "mild and severe", the mild case being the one we know about, while trying to infer about the more severe case.

 Relation to ancient Indian logic

 In ancient Indian logic (nyaya), the instrument of argumentation known as kaimutika or kaimutya nyaya is found to have a resemblance with a fortiori argument.
 Kaimutika has been derived from the words kim uta meaning "what is to be said of".